 Name of Policy Lift Safety

-Responsible Officer Asset Manager
+Responsible Officer Head of Asset Services

 Date approved by Board 22 nd June 2022

 Date of next Review June 2025

 Section Asset Management

 Reference AM12

 We can produce information, on request, in large print, Braille, tape and on disc.
 It is also available in other languages.
 If you need information in any of these formats, please contact us on 01389 761486